-The cost-effectiveness metrics selected for the transportation grants are the average cost per mile, ride, and person.
+The cost-effectiveness metrics selected for the transportation grants are the average cost per mile and ride.
 Total rides, rides per grant, total miles, and miles per grant are included to demonstrate the scale of impact the transportation grants have had.
-The cost measures are derived from totals and averages across the 30 grantees who provided detailed data on mileage and costs.
-Average cost per person an average of the total spent on transportation per patient across the responding grants.
+Out of the 83 total transportation grants awarded by the Maine Cancer Foundation, 70 have provided data on outcomes.
+Of grantees, 46 have provided detailed milage information.
+The cost measures are derived from totals and averages across the subset of 46 grantees who provided detailed data on mileage and costs.